Alignak-monitoring-contrib/alignak-backend/docs/tools.rst

        -p, --password password     Backend login password [default: admin]

+ The default behavior is to update an existing backend on running on http://127.0.0.1:5000.
+This is why it does not delete the existing backend content.
+To start a new backend from scratch, please specify `--delete`.

 * cfg_to_backend.py_: script to open cfg files (alignak, nagios, shinken) and send config to the backend